rayydev/nort-clicker/README.md

 Remember if you edit the code and publish it you need to tag me for not getting copyrighted.

+If you build the clicker and it dosent work thats my bad becouse am wanted to add source on github (files too big).
+Full source with all working:https://www.mediafire.com/file/jfaa4wcbtqeqnqr/Nort.zip/file

 # Have Fun!